KHemanthRaju/SkillOps/README.md

 ## 🎯 Project Overview

-SkillOps is an innovative web application that leverages **Amazon Q Business** to provide personalized DevOps career guidance through specialized AI personas.
-This hackathon project demonstrates the **Best Use of AI Personas** by creating distinct, context-aware AI experts that adapt their communication style and expertise to user needs.
+SkillOps is an innovative web application that leverages LLM to provide personalized DevOps career guidance through specialized AI personas.
+This hackathon project demonstrates the AI by creating distinct, context-aware AI experts that adapt their communication style and expertise to user needs.

 ### 🎪 Hackathon Achievement
-- **Category**: Best Use of AI Personas
 - **Innovation**: 4 specialized AI personas with unique expertise domains
-- **Impact**: Personalized DevOps career development at scale
+- **Impact**: Personalized Software career development at scale
-- **Technology**: Amazon Q Business integration with advanced persona switching

 ---

-## 🤖 AI Personas
+## 🤖 AI Personas/Agents

 Our platform features four specialized AI personas, each with distinct expertise and communication styles: